Look the Other Way: Designing 'Positive' Molecules with Negative Data via Task Arithmetic: Results

 \subsection{Boosting Few-Shot Molecule Design}

 We next delve into another interesting problem in drug discovery: few-shot molecule design.
 In few-shot molecule design, some positive labeled molecules are already available, which are used for molecule design.
 Additionally, negative molecules are usually available (and in general more abundant), but are not leveraged in traditional finetuning pipelines.
-Here we set out to investigate whether molecular task arithmetic can allow leveraging negative molecules alongside positive ones to boost the capacity of models to generate molecules with desirable properties.
+Here we set out to investigate whether molecular task arithmetic (MTA) can allow leveraging negative molecules alongside positive ones to boost the capacity of models to generate molecules with desirable properties.

-We applied molecular task arithmetic as in the zero-shot design experiments \equref{eq:molecular-ta} first, and then fine-tunex the obtained model with the known positive molecules \figref{fig:figure1}{e}.
-In other words, this pipeline replaces the pretraining model used for supervised finetuning with the molecular task arithmetic model, to harness the benefits of abundant and structurally diverse negative molecules.
+We applied MTA as in the zero-shot design experiments \equref{eq:molecular-ta} first, and then fine-tuned the obtained model with the known positive molecules \figref{fig:figure1}{c}.
+In other words, this pipeline replaces the pretraining model used for supervised finetuning with the MTA model, to harness the benefits of abundant and structurally diverse negative molecules.
 We compare the proposed approach to traditional supervised finetuning by computing the number of design clusters when increasing the number of positive molecules.

-Across all 20 tasks and the number of positive molecules studied, molecular task arithmetic surpassed the number of successful clusters obtained with finetuning, up to a 10K increase \figref{fig:few-shot}{}.
-A deeper look reveals that molecular task arithmetic can design at least as many successful designs as supervised finetuning (Fig. \ref{fig:few-shot-sr}), and yet maintain the design diversity (Fig. \ref{fig:few-shot-noc}).
-Overall, these experiments point to a synergy: whenever positive molecules are available, molecular task arithmetic can be combined with supervised finetuning to increase the number of diverse hits.